georgetballa/Warbler_Migration/readme.md

 [Ebird Api Documentation](https://documenter.getpostman.com/view/664302/S1ENwy59?version=latest)

-The ebird API supports a handful of requests for recent observation data.
-Since I was interested in historical data, I was limited to the historic API request.
-This took in a region code as well as a date.
+* The ebird API supports a handful of requests for recent observation data.
+The plan is to look at historical data, which limited options to the historic API request.

+* This took in a region code and a date.
 In order to get data from past observations over long periods of time, it was neccessary to write a function to pull each day from a given year.

-The data pulls came in at about one day every 30 seconds.
+* The data pulls came in at about one day every 30 seconds, taking just over 24 hours.

 ```
 https://api.ebird.org/v2/data/obs/{{regionCode}}/historic/{{y}}/{{m}}/{{d}}
 ```

-Data was collected from daily observations into yearly datasets.
+* Data was collected from daily observations into yearly datasets.
 Some pull requests failed during this process.
 A function ran through each day and appended it to a CSV.
 A list of missing days was provided to put back through the API request.

-Duplicate observations also needed to be removed.
+* Duplicate observations also needed to be removed.
 Some observations were duplicated many times.

-A search was performed on the common names column to filter out any birds that were not warblers.
+* A string search was performed to get a dataset of all warbler observations.

 ## Number of Warbler Observations Against Total Observations

+* Is there enough data on warblers?

 **A significant percentage of observations are of warblers**

 ![2017 Warblers Vs. Total](./graphs/monthly_distribution/2017_warbler_observations.jpg)